-With this type of extension, you could create a large kitchen with dining area and easy access to the garden on the lower half, and an additional bedroom, large family bathroom, office or even a home gym on the second half.
+With this type of extension, you could create a large kitchen with a dining area and easy access to the garden on the lower half, and an additional bedroom, large family bathroom, office or even a home gym on the second half.

 Double storey home extensions can be built onto the back or the side of the house.
 A rear double-storey extension can have either a flat or a pitched roof, while an extension added onto the side of the house will generally need to have a pitched roof similar to the existing one with the roofline being preferably slightly lower.